-The area in red needs to be kept clear for recreational users of the reserve, as well as for road safety reasons.
+The area in red needs to be kept clear for the use of recreational users of the reserve, as well as for road safety reasons.

 10 | MOKOTAHI

 This area is reserved for boat launching and retrieval, parking, turning of long vehicles, recreational use and as a safe play space for children.